rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

     You can use the web app by going to your browser and typing in the robot’s IP address. <br>
     If the firmware is flashed and the serial server is running, you should be able to drive the robot through the webapp.
 Toggle drive mode on then use the keys WSQE to drive the robot.

-3. Install the RPLidar driver
+4. Install the RPLidar driver
 ```bash
 $ cd ~/mbot_ws/rplidar_lcm_driver/
 $ ./scripts/install.sh
 ```
-4. Install the MBot Autonomy code
+5. Install the MBot Autonomy code
 ```bash
 $ cd ~/mbot_ws/mbot_autonomy/
 $ ./scripts/install.sh
 ```
-- The autonomy code includes SLAM and a motion controller program.

-5. Install the MBot Bridge and API
-    ```bash
-    $ cd ~/mbot_ws/mbot_bridge/
-    $ ./scripts/install.sh
-    ```
-    - The MBot Bridge includes a server that bridges student code with the MBot software, as well as APIs in C++ and Python.